rlipscombe/rabbitmq-learnings/README.md

 rabbitmq-learnings
 ==================

-Somewhere to keep my RabbitMQ learnings
+Somewhere to keep my RabbitMQ learnings.

 ## RabbitMQ has a cool visualiser included